YupingLi93/YupingLi93.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Class TA-ed and taught
+description:
 nav: true
 ---
-Teaching Assistant for BCOR-2304: Strategic and Entrepreneurial Thinking in Spring 2021.

 I will be teaching BCOR-2304:Strategic and Entrepreneurial Thinking in Fall 2021.

+Teaching assistant for BCOR-2304: Strategic and Entrepreneurial Thinking in Spring 2021.